Video by Kerem Halbrecht and Zachi Razel

 - Several provocative pieces of audiovisual content

-- An exhibition and discursive event in the historic Tempelhof airport terminal as part of Torhaus Berlin’s residency program for the Living The City exhibition
+- Participation in the exhibition Torhaus Travel and a discursive event in the historic Tempelhof airport terminal by Torhaus Berlin for the Living The City exhibition

-- The short comic strip Touristoholics Anonymous, about an imagined future group therapy session for tourism addicts, while transposing the addiction to popular destinations of mass tourism
+- The short comic strip Touristoholics Anonymous, about an imagined future group therapy session for tourism addicts, while transposing the addiction to popular destinations of mass tourism.
+The comic was published, together with other contributions from Non Voyage, in the book Die Stadt nach Corona in the jovis publishing house.